 Continually every day -continuous combined HRT .

-HRT is not a contraceptive, unless you use the Mirena IUS.
+HRT is not a contraceptive, unless you use a 52mg LNG-IUD like a Mirena.

 When will I feel better if I start HRT?

-- Each hormone in HRT affects the body differently.
+Each hormone in HRT affects the body differently and some women do experience side effects from use of HRT.

 If you are using patches, they can leave sticky marks from the glue which can be removed with baby oil and a cotton pad or dry flannel.
 If your skin becomes red from the patch, stick the next patch onto a different area of skin.
 If your skin irritation persists, please let us know, as there are often other brands to try, that may not cause the same irritation.